 That means that you need to incorporate the techniques used by your speech therapist into your everyday life to see the results you want.
 If you have a speech therapist, ask him or her to teach you what they are doing so you can carry over strategies during the week.
 A good therapist should be thrilled that you want to learn!

-This is when you use child-friendly language to narrate what YOU are doing around the house.
+Self-talk is when you use child-friendly language to narrate what YOU are doing around the house.
 Talk about what you are touching, seeing, feeling, smelling, hearing, etc. Sounds pretty easy, right?
 It is!

-This is when you use child-friendly language to narrate what YOUR CHILD is doing.
+Parallel talk is when you use child-friendly language to narrate what YOUR CHILD is doing.
 Talk about what he is touching, seeing, feeling, smelling, and hearing.
 Think of yourself as a sports caster.
 This is great to do when you are down on the floor playing with your little one.

-Sylvie loves it when I narrate what she is doing.
+My daughter loves it when I narrate what she is doing.
 It tends to make her more engaged in the activity, and as a bonus, she will often play longer with that activity!
 I think that when I spend time on the floor with a certain toy or activity, it also fosters more interest for later independent play with that toy, which is nice for when you need to get some stuff done!

 Example: “Oh you have a car!
 It’s a blue car.
 Push the car.
 Vrrooom.
 The car went fast!”